TransistorFM/podcastindustry.org/README.md

 ## Overview

-The current estimate for global podcast industry annual revenue is approximately $3.9 - $4.7 billion.
-This estimate is based on available data from various segments of the podcast industry, including advertising, hosting, equipment, direct listener support, and newly added categories.
+The current estimate for global podcast industry annual revenue is approximately $3.94 - $4.75 billion.
+This estimate is based on available data from various segments of the podcast industry, including advertising, hosting, equipment, direct listener support, events, and other related categories.

 Current breakdown:
 1. Podcast Advertising: $2.9 - $3.2 billion